talk-to-the-duck/happraisal/docs/spotless-check.md

 How do you know if your code follows the rules set in the configuration file?
 Check the code compliance with formatting rules without modifying anything:

 ```bash
 ./gradlew spotlessCheck
 ```

-This step is run every time you build your project.
+This step is implicitly run every time you build your project.

+With Spotless you can check and automatically format your code before you commit.
+The action is triggered also by a normal build.

+**ATTENTION**: currently, this action is up to the developer.
+If you do not perform the task, you will commit unformatted code.
+Also, currently there are no git hooks to force code formatting.

 Spotless is integrated in the Gradle build lifecycle.
 So when you build the project, a spotlessCheck step is triggered.

 If during the build, Spotless finds one or more files that are not well formatted, when the build is finished